csound-plugins/risset/README.md

 In order to add/modify a plugin, clone [risset-data](https://github.com/csound-plugins/risset-data)

-At the root of the repository there is an index file `rissetindex.json`, listing all available plugins.
-Each entry in the index has the form
+At the root of the repository there is an index file `rissetindex.json`, with the form:

 ```json
 {